By | Justin O’Sullivan – Storage Equipment Experts

 It’s for this reason that businesses and HR professionals need to treat mental health as a workplace safety issue in the same way that physical health is treated.
 By recognising that protecting staff from both mental health problems and physical health problems are just as important, employers can do their bit towards reducing discrimination towards mental health.

 What’s more, there’s a lot to be gained from a business perspective by doing so.
 American businesses spend $170 billion every year on costs related to workplace injury, illness, or fatality.
 In fact, one study is much bolder, claiming that mental stress alone costs US businesses $300 billion a year.
-By better tackling mental health, businesses could stand to save millions.
+By better tackling mental health and work health solutions businesses could stand to save millions.

 Parity of Esteem